 Joyce Andersen Bio

 Reid & Andersen's 4 CD, 80 page hard back book "Song Train" was featured in "Acoustic Guitar Magazine" for it's innovative and down home approach to helping beginning & intermediate guitar players make more music.
 Andersen's songs "Strange Elation" (from CD "Right Where I Should Be") and "Filled with Love" (from CD "Love & Thirst") were featured songs on "Sing Out" Magazine's CD compilations.
-She is currently trying to get better at the juggling act of motherhood and touring violin troubadourhood.
+She is currently trying to get better at the juggling acts of motherhood, violin troubadourhood, band-leadership, and alternative church "choir."

 Sing Out! magazine says her CDs "...places her right up there with any of the songwriters out there performing their songs today."